Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Introduction

-For the validation and comparison, both methods are applied to the same data set of simulated air showers initiated by cosmic-rays.
+In the following, both methods are applied to the same data set of simulated air showers initiated by cosmic-rays.
 Because of its complexity, it is a non-trivial task to artificially generate realistic noise.
-Apart from electronics noise, the ambient radio background contains diffusive galactic emission and human-made radio-frequency interference.
-To realistically simulate radio measurements, we have added the ambient background recorded at a particular site of the Pierre Auger Observatory to the radio-emission simulations, as explained in sec.\ \ref{Data-set}.
-Even though the background is not representative of the entire array, nor other experiment locations, by using these measurements we get a realistic SNR distribution.
-Furthermore, we simulate the antenna response of the Radio Detector (RD)\cite{TimUHECR2022} of the Pierre Auger Observatory, sensitive to the 30-80\,MHz frequency bandwidth with $\overline{\mathrm{Off}}\underline{\mathrm{line}}$\cite{Offline_radio}, the framework of the Pierre Auger collaboration.
-Nevertheless, the results of our study are independent of the detector simulation, as explained in sec.\ \ref{Data-set}, and the Rice-distribution method can be applied to larger frequency bandwidths than the one tested in this work.
+To realistically simulate radio measurements, we have added the ambient background recorded at a particular site of the Pierre Auger Observatory to the radio-emission simulations.
+By using these measurements we get a realistic SNR distribution.
+We simulate the antenna response of the Radio Detector (RD) \cite{TimUHECR2022} of the Pierre Auger Observatory, sensitive to the 30-80\,MHz frequency bandwidth.
+Nevertheless, the results of our study are independent of the detector simulation, and the Rice-distribution method can be applied to larger frequency bandwidths than the one tested in this work.

 In the Appendix \ref{sec:s_ML_estimator}, we also present a method for estimating the spectral amplitudes of the signal and their uncertainties based on maximizing the Rice likelihood function.
-It is worth mentioning that the method can be employed in the time domain, too, and be further developed.
 In the Appendix \ref{appendix:table}, the reader can find tables listing most of the notation and variables adopted in the following.